QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Ratio NFA/GFA**

 As already mentioned only gross areas or volumes are represented in the EnergyPlus® model.
 In order to convert the absolute results of the simulation into area specific results with the unit \(Wh/m²_{NFA}\) the user now needs to specify the ratio GFA/NFA.
 This can either be entered as an individual value or it can be determined from previously stored characteristic values.
-Key figures from the Building Cost Index (BKI) and VDI 3807-2 have been stored for a variety of building typologies.
+Key values for a variety of building typologies are available.

 **Window areas**